renpy/renpy/sphinx/source/translation.rst

         # e "Pretty much everything your game needs!"
         e ""

-This can be translated by editing the generated code.
+This can be translated by editing the generated files.
 A finished translation might look like::

     # game/script.rpy:95